join-monster/join-monster/README.md

 ## TODO

+- [ ] Port to other JavaScript implementations of GraphQL (only the reference implementation currently supported)
+- [ ] Add other SQL dialects (Microsoft SQL server, for example, uses `CROSS APPLY` instead of `LATERAL`)
 - [ ] Much better error messages in cases of mistakes (like missing sql properties)
 - [ ] Figure out a way to handle Interface and Union types
 - [ ] Figure out a way to support the schema language